yfsjdpx/freenas/docs/userguide/truenas_storage.rst

 The chapter on :ref:`Sharing` contains configuration examples for several types of permission scenarios.
 This section provides an overview of the screen that is used to set permissions.

+.. note:: in order for users and groups to be available, they must either be first created using the instructions in :ref:`Account` or imported from a directory service using the instructions in :ref:`Directory Service`.
+If more than 50 users or groups are available, the drop-down menus described in this section will automatically truncate their display to
+   50 for performance reasons.
+In this case, start to type in the desired user or group name so that the display narrows its search to matching results.

 Once a volume or dataset is created, it will be listed by its mount point name in :menuselection:`Storage --> Volumes --> View Volumes`.
 If you click the "Change Permissions" icon for a specific volume/dataset, you will see the screen shown in :numref:`Figure %s: Changing Permissions on a Volume or Dataset <perms1>`.
 Table 8.1c summarizes the options in this screen.